yisiliang/SmartApusic/README.md

 # SmartApusic (clone from SmartTomcat)
 <!-- Plugin description -->
-The Apusic plugin for Intellij IDEA
+The Apusic plugin for Intellij IDEA.
 Run/Debug Apusic Application Server with IDEA.
+Apusic Application Server(AAS) is a Web Application Server developed by KingDee.
 <!-- Plugin description end -->